LauraBrogan/pands-problem-set-2019/README.md

 3. For each solution to run enter eg. python solution-1.py etc. and follow the prompts.
 4. > [!IMPORTANT] > This is IMPORTANT

-    For Soultion 9 when you enter phyton solution-9.py you will then be asked to enter file name please enter staunton.txt.
+    For Soultion 9 when you enter phyton solution-9.py you will then be asked to enter file name please enter staunton.txt

 ## What Each File Contains: